Customer Loyalty: What Is It and How to Calculate It

 6. Net Promoter Score (NPS)

 To know NPS a single question should be asked: How likely is it that you would recommend our brand or product to your friends, relatives or colleagues?
 The scoring for this answer is often based on a 0 to 10 scale.
-Buyers who answers 9 or 10 are considered «promoters»; those who mention 7 or 8 are «passives»; and those who respond with a score less than 7 are considered «detractors».
+Buyers who answer 9 or 10 are considered «promoters»; those who mention 7 or 8 are «passives»; and those who respond with a score less than 7 are considered «detractors».
 This survey is a very useful indicator in evaluating loyalty, as a loyal customer is more likely to recommend you to your loved ones.

 What Altcraft Marketing offers